Will Ferrell: 2002–2010: Film stardom

 Ferrell is also known for his promotional appearances including acting as part of a pre-game video package for the Rose Bowl along with University of Texas at Austin alum Matthew McConaughey.
 Ferrell sang a song at the ESPY Awards in 2006 about Lance Armstrong and Neil Armstrong.
-He and John C. Reilly performed a spot during the 2008 ESPY Awards within which they made demands in order for them to appear at the ESPYs, such as asking Portland Trail Blazers' center Greg Oden to tuck them in at night and tell them stories of the old times or to bring back the Cold War so the Olympics can be interesting again.
+He and John C. Reilly performed a spot during the 2008 ESPY Awards where they made demands in order for them to appear at the ESPYs, such as asking Portland Trail Blazers' center Greg Oden to tuck them in at night and tell them stories of the old times or to bring back the Cold War so the Olympics could be interesting again.
 Ferrell has worked as a voice actor in several animated television programs and films, including his portrayal of Bob Oblong, a 1950s-style father with no arms or legs, in the short-lived animated television series The Oblongs which ran on The WB and Adult Swim.

 He has had several guest appearances on Family Guy where he played the Black Knight in "Mr. Saturday Knight", as well as Fat Greek Guy and Miles "Chatterbox" Musket in Fifteen Minutes of Shame.

 He had a recurring cameo role as Bitch Hunter in the sitcom 30 Rock.
 Ferrell also starred as Ted (a.k.a.
-The Man in the Yellow Hat) in the film Curious George and guest voiced on an episode of the FOX sitcom King of the Hill as a politically correct soccer coach.
+The Man in the Yellow Hat) in the film Curious George and guest voiced on an episode of the Fox sitcom King of the Hill as a politically correct soccer coach.
 He voiced the title character in the 2010 DreamWorks Animation feature film Megamind (replacing both Robert Downey Jr., who dropped out due to scheduling conflicts, and Ben Stiller, who also turned down the role and was instead cast in a minor role as Bernard the curator) as well as President Business in The Lego Movie, released in 2014.
 He reprised the latter role in The Lego Movie 2: The Second Part, released in 2019.

 Ferrell has presented numerous times at the Academy Awards.
 He sang a humorous song "Get Off the Stage" with Jack Black in 2004 and sang a song about comedies being snubbed by the voters in favor of dramas John C. Reilly and Jack Black in 2007.
 Ferrell made his Broadway debut taking on departing U.S. President George W. Bush in a one-man show called You're Welcome America.
 A Final Night with George W. Bush.
 The show started performances on January 20, 2009, in previews—Bush's final day in office—at the Cort Theatre and opened officially on February 1.
 The limited engagement played through March 15, 2009.

 In May 2009, it was announced that Ferrell was in talks to star in a feature film, Neighborhood Watch (later The Watch), a comedy about an urbanite who moves to the suburbs and uncovers a conspiracy.
 In negotiations to direct was David Dobkin, who gave Ferrell a cameo in Wedding Crashers.
 In August 2009, Ferrell decided not to do the film.